Nestlé Purina PetCare: Recalls

 In 2005, Nestlé Purina Petcare voluntarily recalled all of its dry pet food produced from a plant in La Encrucijada, Venezuela after an internal investigation verified contaminants that were causing illnesses in pets.
 According to Fortune Magazine, in 2007 the pet food market "plunged into turmoil" due to the widespread discovery of contaminated ingredients.
 During this period, Nestle Purina voluntarily recalled some of its Alpo Prime Cuts in Gravy products in the US that contained wheat gluten from China contaminated with melamine.

-In August 2013 Purina recalled some of its Purina ONE Beyond dog food, because of one bag that was found to contain salmonella.
-In 2012 a consumer sued Nestlé Purina PetCare when his pet died after eating Waggin' Train treats.
+In August 2013, Purina recalled some of its Purina ONE Beyond dog food, because of one bag that was found to contain salmonella.
+In 2012, a consumer sued Nestlé Purina PetCare when his pet died after eating Waggin' Train treats.
 The Food and Drug Administration received more than 900 reports from grieving pet owners that alleged the treatment was causing illness or death in their pets due to chicken products from China.
-The FDA had issued warnings regarding these ingredients, but lab tests repeatedly confirmed there were no contaminants.
+The FDA had issued warnings regarding these ingredients, and the New York State Department of Agriculture & Markets reported finding antibiotics in the chicken used in the Waggin' Train treats that were not legal for consumption in the United States.
 Later that year, another consumer started a petition on Change.org asking retailers to voluntarily stop carrying the product.
 The petition attracted 60,000 signatures.
-The following year, Waggin' Train and Canyon Creek dog treats were voluntarily taken off the market temporarily after the New York State Department of Agriculture and Markets identified trace amounts of antibiotic residue, which is allowed in Europe and China, but not approved in the US.
+The following year, Waggin' Train and Canyon Creek dog treats were voluntarily taken off the market temporarily after the New York State Department of Agriculture and Markets identified trace amounts of antibiotic residue.
 In early 2014, a $6.5 million settlement was reached, pending approval by the court.
 According to The Washington Post, the company later re-introduced the brands after "revamping its manufacturing process and overhauling its supply chain".

+In 2019, Nestlé Purina PetCare recalled some of its 'Muse wet cat food' due to potential contamination with black plastic pieces.

+In 2023, Nestlé Purina Petcare voluntarily recalled some Purina Pro Plan dry dog food in the United States due to elevated levels of Vitamin D.

 Products and services

 According to a SWOT analysis by MarketLine, Nestlé Purina PetCare's pet food brands that contribute substantially to revenue include Purina, Purina Dog Chow, Friskies, Purina Beneful and Purina One.
-Some brands, such as Friskies are intended for budget shoppers, while others like Purina One and Beneful cost more and are for health or ingredient-conscious consumers.
+Some brands, such as Friskies, are intended for budget shoppers, while others like Purina One and Beneful cost more and are for health or ingredient-conscious consumers.
 Purina One has been its fastest-growing brand.

-The company introduced an appetizer cat food, Fancy Feast Appetizers, in 2009.
-A Purina Pro Plan line for senior dogs was introduced in 2010.
-It contains medium-chain triglycerides (MCTs) for brain function and whole grains for digestion.
-A grain-free product, Purina ONE Beyond, was introduced in 2011.
-Purina Pro Plan Sport, which contains extra fat and protein and is intended for athletic dogs, was made available in 2013.
-In 2014, Purina introduced a product for the growing Brazilian market called Ravena, which used locally available ingredients, such as acerola and jabuticaba fruits.
-Purina-branded accessories, such as training pads, beds, leashes and cleaners began being sold in 2011 under the Purina PetGear name through brand licensing agreements with other manufacturers.

-Purina's significant brands and product lines include:
+Purina One offers products for sterilized cats.
+The brand also incorporates product lines with lactobacillus.